trampgeek/jobe/README.md

   1. Tweak RestServer code to handle PHP 8
   1. Tweak testsubmit.py to handle larger default memory limits and possible increases in the user-configured maxcputime.

+### 1.6.8 (20 September 2022)

+  1. Bug fix - the Python3 syntax check, using py_compile, was using the
+     default installed Python3 version, not a customised one (if set).